Digitiain/inspect-gsp-clusters/README.md

 ### Pre-requisites

-- python3
+- Python 3 (latest)
-- pip3 (should come with Python 3)
+- Obtain a GitHub token with "read" permissions for repos

 ### Installation